-Our friendly and courteous registration staff is here to serve your registration needs whether you are here for a lab test, x-ray test, same-day surgery, infusion, or inpatient services.
+Our registration staff is here to serve your registration needs whether you are here for a lab test, x-ray test, same-day surgery, infusion, or inpatient services.

-Registrars are most often your first contact when you come to the hospital for treatment or services.
-They are responsible for setting up your visit information so that caregivers have basic information about you to properly care for you.
+Registrars are often your first contact when you come to the hospital for treatment or services.
+They are responsible for setting up your visit information so that caregivers have basic information about you to care for you properly.
 Admissions staff may request identification and will obtain general written consent for treatment from you.
 In addition, registrars collect financial information from you so that we may accurately bill you or your insurance for services rendered.

 Patient Rights and Responsibilities